 Acupuncture is used for therapeutic or preventative purposes and involves inserting fine needles at certain sites in the body.
 The theory behind acupuncture is that the healthy functioning of the body is governed by the flow of “Qi” through a system of channels under the skin.
 When this flow of energy is impaired, illness occurs.
 By inserting fine needles at various points along the channels, the body’s balance can be restored and the illness resolved.

 To read more about acupuncture treatment please click here.

-Cupping is the term applied to a technique that uses small glass cups or bamboo jars as suction devices that are placed on the skin.Cupping creates a vacuum inside the cup and quickly places it onto the skin where treatment is needed.
-The suction in the cups causes the skin and superficial muscle layer to be lightly drawn into the cup.
+Cupping is a technique that uses small glass cups or bamboo jars as suction devices.
+Heat is used to create a vacuum within the cup, and then the cups are placed quickly onto the skin (at the location where treatment is required).
+The suction in the cups causes the skin and superficial muscle layer to be lightly drawn up into the cup.
+Once suctioned, the cups are left in place for about ten minutes while the patient relaxes.
 Cupping is much like the inverse of massage - rather than applying pressure to muscles, it uses gentle pressure to pull them upward.
-For most patients, this is a particularly relaxing and relieving sensation.
-Once suctioned, the cups are generally left in place for about ten minutes while the patient relaxes.
+For most patients, this is a very relaxing and relieving sensation.

 The suction and negative pressure provided by cupping can loosen muscles, encourage blood flow, and sedate the nervous system.
 Cupping is used to relieve back and neck pains, stiff muscles, anxiety, fatigue, migraines, rheumatism, and even cellulite.

 This treatment is also becoming increasingly popular within the sporting industry, with athletes such as Michael Phelps, one of the best Olympians of all time, using this treatment technique.